20 min read

 Important: Under the Work Health and Safety Act (WHS Act), there is no minimum height for there to be a fall risk.
 The minimum height is 2 metres under Victorian legislation.

 Caution: Fall risks have the potential to cause significant injury and even death.
-According to Safe Work Australia, fall from height accounted for 9% (17) of all workplace fatalities in Australia 2022.
+According to Safe Work Australia’s Key Work Health and Safety Statistics Australia 2024, falls from height was the second-highest contributor to worker fatalities in Australia in 2023, with a concerning increase by 71% since 2022, from 17 to 29 fatalities.

 Important: Working at heights can be dangerous to the worker performing work at height and anyone who is below them, as they are exposed to a risk of the worker or the worker’s equipment falling on them.